gotchoices/ChipNet/doc/transaction.md

 ## Promise Phase

 All participants agree to the terms and allocate their resources.
-Agreement is in the form of a digital signature of the topology and terms, at which point changes are locked in.
+Agreement is in the form of a digital signature of the plan and terms, at which point changes are locked in.
 All nodes can validate a given participant's signature using its public key.

 <p align="center"><img src="figures/promise-start.png" width="500" title="Promise initiation"></p>